 English Language Learners

 The White River School District is committed to ensuring an equal educational opportunity for every student.
 The district’s ELL (English Language Learner) certified teachers, together with classroom instructional staff and support staff, provides English Language Development support and services to both eligible students and students who have transitioned to language fluency, to achieve high academic standards.
-ELL eligible students have a primary language other than English and have been determined eligible based on the English Language Proficiency Assessment for the 21st Century (ELPA21).
+ELL eligible students have a primary language other than English and have been determined eligible based on the WIDA English Language Proficiency Assessment.

 ELL services are provided through a combination of local funds and funds provided by the State of Washington, Office of the Superintendent of Public Instruction Transitional/Bilingual Instructional Program (TBIP)

-Office of the Superintendent of Public Instruction Migrant and Bilingual Website
+Office of the Superintendent of Public Instruction Multilingual Education Program Website

 You will find information about White River School District English Learning Language in the links below.